 Exercise Science embraces the study of the physical, social, emotional, intellectual and spiritual dimensions of movement.
 The Exercise Science program at FGCU provides the opportunity for students to learn how the body responds to activity and exercise throughout the lifespan.

 The emphasis of the program is to teach students how the body can attain a higher level of wellness and/or increase performance capabilities.
-Students majoring in Exercise Science at FGCU will have an opportunity to become well-prepared practitioners in their chosen field by utilizing the strong science preparation and the interdisciplinary professional skill development in the curriculum.
+Students majoring in Bachelors of Science in Exercise Science at FGCU will have an opportunity to become well-prepared practitioners in their chosen field by utilizing the strong science preparation and the interdisciplinary professional skill development in the curriculum.
 An additional unique aspect of the FGCU program is the applied and critical thinking oriented learning activities that are utilized during the final 60 semester hours of the Exercise Science Program.

 Learn more about our degree program